Contact our corporate or local offices directly.

 To work with the panel:

-Supplier links can be added to an existing component, or a new component can be created by configuring the design space as described below then right-clicking on the component in the Manufacturer Part Search panel and selecting the appropriate command.
+Supplier links can be added to an existing component, or a new component can be created by configuring the workspace as described below then right-clicking on the component in the Manufacturer Part Search panel and selecting the appropriate command.

 At the schematic stage, the design is a collection of components that have been connected logically.
 To test or implement the design, for example, circuit simulation, PCB layout, signal integrity analysis, etc., it needs to be transferred to another design domain.
 To achieve this, there must be a suitable model of each component for the target domain.